Borobudur: Rediscovery

 Following its capture, Java was under British administration from 1811 to 1816.
-The appointed governor was Lieutenant Governor-General Thomas Stamford Raffles, who took great interest in the history of Java.
+Britain's representative and governor-general was Stamford Raffles, who took great interest in the history of Java.
 He collected Javanese antiques and made notes through contacts with local inhabitants during his tour throughout the island.
 On an inspection tour to Semarang in 1814, he was informed about a big monument deep in a jungle near the village of Bumisegoro.
-He was not able to see the site himself, but sent Hermann Cornelius, a Dutch engineer who, among other antiquity explorations had uncovered the Sewu complex in 1806–07, to investigate.
+He sent Hermann Cornelius, a Dutch engineer who, among other antiquity explorations had uncovered the Sewu complex in 1806–07, to investigate.

 In two months, Cornelius and his 200 men cut down trees, burned down vegetation and dug away the earth to reveal the monument.
 Due to the danger of collapse, he could not unearth all galleries.
-He reported his findings to Raffles, including various drawings.
-Although Raffles mentioned the discovery and hard work by Cornelius and his men in only a few sentences, he has been credited with the monument's rediscovery, as the one who had brought it to the world's attention.
+Cornelius reported his findings to Raffles, including various drawings.
+Although Raffles mentioned the discovery in only a few sentences in his book, and did not visit the site himself, he has been credited with the monument's rediscovery, as the one who had brought it to the world's attention.

-Christiaan Lodewijk Hartmann, the Resident of the Kedu region, continued Cornelius's work, and in 1835, the whole complex was finally unearthed.
+Christiaan Lodewijk Hartmann, the resident of the Kedu region, continued Cornelius's work, and in 1835, the whole complex was finally unearthed.
 His interest in Borobudur was more personal than official.
 Hartmann did not write any reports of his activities, in particular, the alleged story that he discovered the large statue of Buddha in the main stupa.
 In 1842, Hartmann investigated the main dome, although what he discovered is unknown and the main stupa remains empty.